OpenImagingLab/RLPixTuner/README.md

 ## Acknowledgement

-This code is heavyly based on the [StableBaseline3](https://stable-baselines3.readthedocs.io/en/master/index.html).
+This code is based on the [StableBaseline3](https://stable-baselines3.readthedocs.io/en/master/index.html).